 1. Solves Inefficiencies and Reduces Wasted Time

-In a Yale Medicine study, physicians tested out a more efficient EHR system that had an integrated speech recognition software.
+In a Yale Medicine study, clinicians utilized a speech recognition solution.
 With this software, doctors could use their voice to complete and close encounters far more quickly than before.
-With the widespread adoption of voice recognition systems in recent years, there have been many reports of physicians saving time.
+With the widespread adoption of speech recognition systems in recent years, there have been many reports of physicians improving efficiencies and saving time.

 A 2018 report by KLAS showed that overall, productivity increased due to speech recognition adoption.
-Doctors were able to spend less time completing reports while using speech recognition tools allowing them to focus more on their patients.
+Clinicians were able to spend less time completing reports while using speech recognition tools allowing them to focus more on their patients.

 2. Clinics and Hospitals Can Save Money

 Many organizations find that speech recognition systems can help them reduce costs.
-With voice recognition, it may be possible to reduce overtime hours for transcriptionists and/or stop outsourcing physician dictation to outside firms.
+With speech recognition, it may be possible to reduce overtime hours for transcriptionists and/or stop outsourcing clinician dictation to outside firms.
 It is more efficient for everyone, saving money in the process.

-When a physician is able to complete his or her work in a shorter amount of time, they’ll feel more satisfied with their job overall.
-They will spend less time sitting at their desk completing documentation while spending more time with their patients during office hours.
+When a clinician is able to complete their work in a shorter amount of time, they’ll feel more satisfied with their job overall.
+They will spend less time sitting at their desk completing documentation while spending more time with their patients.
 They can also focus on their life outside of work because they won’t be finishing up documentation during evenings or weekends.

-According to a 2018 HealthDay News report, EHRs can be made more efficient and user-friendly by adding in voice recognition features:
+According to a 2018 HealthDay News report, EHRs can be made more efficient and user-friendly by adding in speech recognition features:

-“EHR inefficiencies were making physicians unhappy and adding extra work hours, including bringing homework at night and on weekends.
+“EHR inefficiencies were making physicians unhappy and adding extra work hours, including taking work home at night and on weekends.
 A series of discussions with leadership led to the implementation of information technology (IT) solutions that would address physician burnout and improve the user experience with EHRs… Yale Medicine implemented speech recognition for physicians.
-Voice-recognition software that connects directly to EHRs has reduced the time it takes physicians to complete and close encounters by 50 percent.
+Speech-recognition software has reduced the time it takes clinicians to complete and close encounters by 50 percent.
 The average time to close an encounter is down by eight hours a week”

-This Yale Medicine study showed that EHRs with voice recognition were able to significantly shave hours of time off physicians’ workweeks, thus enabling them to spend more time doing what they want to be doing instead of struggling with documentation.
+This Yale Medicine study showed that speech recognition solutions were able to significantly shave hours of time off physicians’ workweek, thus enabling them to spend more time doing what they want to be doing instead of struggling with documentation.

 Based on these reports, it seems that speech recognition for EHRs is a beneficial technology to invest in.

 Click here to find out whether Fusion Narrate will natively interoperate with your current healthcare application.
-If your EHR application is on the compatibility list, this means you won’t have to undergo an extensive integration process—Fusion will work within your EHR.
+If your EHR application is on the compatibility list, Fusion Narrate has been confirmed to work within your EHR.
 If your EHR is not listed, Dolbey is happy to schedule a proof of concept or set up a free trial to demonstrate how Fusion Narrate can allow your providers to improve efficiencies and achieve higher job satisfaction.

-Fusion Narrate includes many features: a HIPAA-compliant mobile keyboard app, the ability to use a mobile phone as a wireless microphone, the ability to operate on an unlimited number of devices, a shortcut builder, a transcription support option, centralized administration and more.
-It is designed for ease of use for physicians and IT departments alike.
+Fusion Narrate includes many features: a HIPAA-compliant mobile keyboard app, the ability to use a mobile phone as a wireless microphone, the ability to operate on an unlimited number of devices, the Shortcut Builder, a transcription support option, centralized administration and more.
+It is designed for ease of use for clinicians and IT departments alike.